status-im/nim-eth-keys/README.md

 # Experimental

-Warning: this is a proof of concept, not suitable for production use:
+Warning ⚠: current native backend is a proof of concept, not suitable for production use:
   - Future versions will use libsecp256k1 as a cryptographic backend, a proven crypto library.

-  - With regards to modular arithmetic, readability of code has been prioritised unless one of the test cases overflowed This means that currently code is `(a * b * c + d) mod P` instead of `addmod(mulmod(mulmod(a, b, P), c, P), d, P)`
+DO NOT USE for production